The Edison Family

 Mary Stilwell Edison (First wife of Thomas Edison)

 Mary Stilwell was born in Newark, New Jersey on September 6, 1855, the daughter of Nicholas Stilwell and Margaret Crane.
 At his subsidiary, the News Reporting Telegraph Company in Newark, Edison had noticed the 16-year-old punching perforations into telegraph tape.
 She married the 24-year-old inventor on Christmas Day 1871.
 Even on his wedding day, Edison returned to his laboratory after the ceremony to work on the stock ticker.
-One story states that Edison worked late into the night, forgetting about his waiting bride.

 Sadly, Mary’s health deteriorated and she died on August 9, 1884 at the age of 29.
 Mary and Thomas Edison had three children in their 13 years of marriage.
 However, since none of them had children of their own, there are no living direct descendants of Thomas and Mary Stilwell Edison.